The decision to purchase a car warranty is an important one, so it’s wise to review the pros and cons of an extended car warranty first.

 With Endurance, you don’t have to worry about a middleman or underwritten provider, and Endurance is known for its excellent customer service during the quotes and claims processes.

 Additionally, Endurance warranty plans allow car owners to choose from any repair shop certified by the National Institute for Automotive Service Excellence (ASE®) to complete the covered repairs.

-Learn more about coverage options in our complete Endurance warranty review.
+Learn more about coverage options in our complete Endurance warranty review, as we rated the company 4.6 out of 5.0 stars.
 You can also reach out for a free, personalized quote from Endurance below.